 We’ve seen dogs ride skateboards and surfboards, which takes great balance.
-But for a dog to ride a scooter is a different story.
-The pooch has to stand on just 2 legs, hold the handlebars, and then push with one back leg.
-Well, a French sheepdog named Norman became really good at this, and set the doggie scooter-riding world record.
-He zipped across a gym floor for 30 meters (about 98 feet) in just 20 seconds, without falling over or having to stop to pee.
-Norman’s human friends had to train him to understand certain words: “up” to get on the scooter, “scoot” to push with his feet, and “coast” to relax when he’s picked up speed.
-But judging from the photo, Norman is happy to do this sport without being told.
+But riding a scooter is a different story.
+The pooch has to stand on just 2 legs, hold the handlebars, and push with one back leg.
+Well, a dog named Norman set the doggie scooter-riding world record.
+He zoomed 30 meters (about 98 feet) in just 20 seconds, without falling over or having to stop to pee.
+Judging from the photo, Norman loves to scoot!

 Wee ones: If Norman understands the words “up,” “scoot” and “coast,” how many words has he learned?